eclipse-bluechi/bluechi/doc/docs/index.md

 BlueChi integrates with systemd via its D-Bus API and relays D-Bus messages over TCP for multi-nodes support.

-On the main node a service called `bluechi` is running.
+On the main node a service called `bluechi-controller` is running.
 On startup, the manager loads the configuration files which describe all the involved systems (called nodes) that are expected to be managed.
 Each node has a unique name that is used to reference it in the manager.